toth12/let-them-speak-toth/README.md

 bash server/docker/run_with_seed_data.sh
 ```

-If you have the production database credentials on your host, you can start the app with production data by running:
+If you have the production database credentials in your host's `~/.aws/credentials` file, you can start the app with production data by running:

 ```bash
 bash server/docker/run_with_prod_data.sh